-- 1 prohibits any information copied from Commission reports from being "sold or used by any - 2 person for the purpose of soliciting contributions or for commercial purposes, other than using - 3 the name and address of any political committee to solicit contributions from such committee." - 4 2 U.S.C. § 438(a)(4); see also 11 C.F.R. § 104.15(a).
-The Commission has characterized this - 5 limitation as "a broad prophylactic measure intended to protect the privacy of the contributors - 6 about whom information is disclosed" in reports and statements filed with the Commission. - 7 Advisory Opinion 2003-24 (National Center for Tobacco-Free Kids) at 4; see generally FEC v. - 8 Legi-Tech, Inc., 967 F. Supp.
-523 (D.D.C.
-1997) (discussing scope and purpose of provision). - 9 Mere aggregations of data regarding contributions to candidates, without identifiable 10 contributor information, do not implicate the privacy concerns that the solicitation and 11 commercial use prohibitions in section 438(a)(4) are intended to mitigate.
-See Advisory Opinion 12 2012-22 (skimmerhat) at 9 (concluding that vendor may "use . . . campaign finance data 13 regarding candidate fundraising totals . . . because the information . . . concerns political 14 committees, rather than individual contributors").
-Thus, Crowdpac may present on its website 15 aggregated campaign finance data regarding candidate committees, such as the number of 16 persons who have contributed to a committee and the amount of contributions received.
-This 17 conclusion is consistent with a long line of advisory opinions in which the Commission has 18 approved proposals to sell or use information from reports filed with the Commission where that 19 information did not include the names and addresses of individual contributors.
-See, e.g., id.; 20 Advisory Opinion 1989-19 (Johnson) (approving proposal to sell portions of committee reports 21 identifying contributions from other political committees and "not the names of individual 22 contributors"); Advisory Opinion 1983-44 (Cass) (approving use of Commission reports to solicit candidates for advertising services); Advisory Opinion 1980-101 (Weinberger) (approving proposal to publish directory of political committees that omits identities of individual contributors).

-Similarly, Crowdpac may also use data derived from Commission reports in its algorithm, provided that doing so does not entail disclosing individual contributors' identifying information.
+- 1 prohibits any information copied from Commission reports from being "sold or used by any - 2 person for the purpose of soliciting contributions or for commercial purposes, other than using - 3 the name and address of any political committee to solicit contributions from such committee." - 4 2 U.S.C. § 438(a)(4); see also 11 C.F.R. § 104.15(a). - 5 Mere aggregations of data regarding contributions to candidates, without identifiable - 6 contributor information, do not implicate the privacy concerns that the solicitation and - 7 commercial use prohibitions in section 438(a)(4) are intended to mitigate.
+See Advisory Opinion - 8 2012-22 (skimmerhat) at 9.
+Thus, Crowdpac may present on its website aggregated campaign - 9 finance data regarding candidate committees, such as the number of persons who have - 10 contributed to a committee and the amount of contributions received.
+This conclusion is - 11 consistent with a long line of advisory opinions in which the Commission has approved - proposals to sell or use information from reports filed with the Commission where that - information did not include the names and addresses of individual contributors.
+See, e.g., id.; - 14 Advisory Opinion 1989-19 (Johnson) (approving proposal to sell portions of committee reports - identifying contributions from other political committees); Advisory Opinion 1983-44 (Cass) - 16 (approving use of Commission reports to solicit candidates for advertising services); Advisory - Opinion 1980-101 (Weinberger) (approving proposal to publish directory of political committees - that omits identities of individual contributors). - 19 Similarly, Crowdpac may also use data derived from Commission reports in its - algorithm, provided that doing so does not entail disclosing individual contributors' contact - 21 information.
 As the Second Circuit concluded in FEC v.
-Political Contributions Data, a vendor does not violate section 438(a)(4) where its use of Commission data is not "of the type that could infringe on contributors' privacy interests."
+Political Contributions Data, a vendor - does not violate section 438(a)(4) where its use of Commission data is not "of the type that could - infringe on the contributors' privacy interests."
 943 F.2d 190, 197-98 (2d Cir.
 1991).
+Permitting

-Permitting analysis of Commission data without public identification of individual contributors accomplishes "FECA's broader aim of full disclosure" and "further[s] first-amendment values" in a manner that "protect[s] the privacy of campaign contributors."
-Id. at 196-97 (analyzing purpose and legislative history of section 438(a)(4)); c.f.
-11 C.F.R. § 104.15(c) (permitting use of Commission data "in newspapers, magazines, books, or other similar communications" where "the principal purpose of such communications is not to communicate any contributor information"); Advisory Opinion 2003-24 (National Center for Tobacco-Free Kids) at 4 (finding impermissible proposal that risked "possibility of repetitive and intrusive communications").
-Crowdpac may not, however, display on its website the names, cities, and states of individual contributors drawn from Commission reports.
-Although Crowdpac asserts that it "does not make available any individual contributor information to . . . commercial entities," Crowdpac proposes to use such information itself "solely to further th[e] purpose" of "help[ing] voters find and identify candidates to support."
-AOR at 10.
-"Support" in this context means making contributions: Each candidate page on Crowdpac's website will direct users to "donate" to that candidate through the website, and Crowdpac will receive fees from users only when such contributions are made.
-See id. at 3 & Attachment 4.
-In other words, this aspect of Crowdpac's
+- 1 analysis of Commission data without public identification of contact information for individual - 2 contributors accomplishes "FECA's broader aim of full disclosure" and "further[s] first- - amendment values" in a manner that "protect[s] the privacy of campaign contributors."
+Id. at - 4 196-97 (analyzing purpose and legislative history of section 438(a)(4)); c.f.
+11 C.F.R. - 5 § 104.15(c) (permitting use of Commission data "in newspapers, magazines, books, or other - 6 similar communications" where "the principal purpose of such communications is not to - 7 communicate any contributor information listed on such reports for the purpose of soliciting - 8 contributions or for other commercial purposes."); Advisory Opinion 2003-24 (National Center - 9 for Tobacco-Free Kids) at 4 (finding impermissible proposal that risked "possibility of repetitive - and intrusive communications").